mr-yoso/travel-companion-app-project/README.md

    * AuthProvider also handles fetching and adding places to Firestore.

    * A StreamBuilder in the HomeScreen listens to real-time updates from Firestore and displays places added by the user.
+(Display Places Not Implemented)

 3. Global State Management: